Multi-Objective Tweezers in Scattering Media

-Beyond fundamental interest, our results may contribute to the development of in-vivo precision therapy and drug delivery, where navigation through deep tissues requires controlling radiation forces in multiply scattering media \cite{del_campo_fonseca_ultrasound_2024,ghanemNoninvasiveAcousticManipulation2020,loTornadoinspiredAcousticVortex2021a,delcampofonsecaUltrasoundTrappingNavigation2023a,yangInvivoProgrammableAcoustic2023,medanyModelbasedReinforcementLearning2025,burstowEvaluatingAccuracyAcoustic2025}.
-We also note interesting connections between our findings and a recent preprint \cite{liJointControlCoherent2025}, which investigates the simultaneous control of transmission, reflection and absorption.
-Our Letter strongly suggests that the notion of Pareto-optimality for multi-objective wavefront shaping introduced here could offer a general framework that naturally extends from optimal radiation forces and torques to other joint-control scenarios such as those considered in Ref.~\cite{liJointControlCoherent2025}.
+We also note interesting connections between our findings and a recent article \cite{liJointControlCoherent2025}, which investigates the simultaneous control of transmission, reflection and absorption.
+Our Letter strongly suggests that the notion of Pareto-optimality for multi-objective wavefront shaping introduced here can serve as a common framework for such joint-control scenarios beyond forces and torques.

+An important next step is the experimental validation of our multi-objective predictions, including direct tests of Pareto fronts and constrained actuation in realistic multi-scatterer environments.
+A second direction is the theoretical extension to lossy media, for which the unitary foundation established here provides the natural and rigorous starting point.
+Promisingly, experiments already indicate that protocols based on GWS matrices remain highly effective in practice even in the presence of absorption \cite{orazbayevWavemomentumShapingMoving2024}.
+Together, these developments open a clear path toward the ultimate goal: collective and selective manipulation of multiple objects in lossy, strongly scattering media.

 \paragraph{Acknowledgments---} This work was supported by the Swiss National Science Foundation (SNSF) under the grant No. 10001567.